Hardware Store Gondola Shelving

 Designed for: Independent hardware stores, big-box home improvement, building materials retail, contractor supply, farm and ranch supply

 Hardware stores place more load on gondola than any other retail environment.
 Heavy merchandise, contractor accessibility, and SKU density across thousands of fastener and tool SKUs demand fixtures that hold their rating under sustained load and reconfigure without specialized tools when the product mix changes.
-A gondola failure in a hardware store is not a merchandise display problem it is a safety incident that closes the aisle.
+A gondola failure in a hardware store is not a merchandise display problem, it is a safety incident that closes the aisle.

 Common Configurations for Hardware Stores